daidahao/C-CPP-Programming-Notes/midterm.md

 In C, your static global variables should be limited to variables such as
 - global flags
-- references to collecTons, such as heads of lists or tree roots.
+- references to collections, such as heads of lists or tree roots.
-- file pointers, network sockets, database connecTons, and so forth.
+- file pointers, network sockets, database connections, and so forth.

 **BEWARE when the code is shared between threads!**